OFFLINE-GmbH/oc-mall-plugin/resources/docs/development/changelog/latest.md

 ### New documentation page

-The new documentation site, which you're probably currently looking at, is now based on VitePress, the (in)direct successor to VuePress, and therefore also comes with a completely new look.
+The new documentation page, which you are probably reading right now, is now based on VitePress, the (in)direct successor to VuePress, and therefore also comes with a completely new look.
 While most of the documentation pages are still work in progress, progress is being made at breakneck speed.